MicrosoftDocs/query-docs/query-languages/m/text-combine.md

 ## Example 2

-Combine text values "Seattle" and "WA", separated by a comma and a space, ", ".
+Combine text values "Seattle" and "WA", separated by a comma and a space.

 **Usage**